WatershedsWildfireResearchCollaborative/SEPARATE/README.md

     conda env create -f envs/SEPARATE.yml
     ```

-4. Activate the environment or add the evironment to you prefered IDE
+4. Activate the environment or add the environment to you preferred IDE
     ```bash
     conda activate SEPARATE
     ```